 - Can you continue your employer coverage after you retire?
 Generally, when you have retiree coverage from an employer or union, they control this coverage.
 Employers aren't required to provide retiree coverage, and they can change benefits, premiums, or even cancel coverage.

 - What's the cost and coverage?
 Your employer or union may offer retiree coverage for you and/or your spouse that limits how much it will pay.
-It might only provide "stop loss" coverage, which starts paying your only when they reach a maximum amount.
+It might only provide "stop loss" coverage, which starts paying your out-of-pocket costs only when they reach a maximum amount.

 - What happens to your retiree coverage when you're eligible for Medicare?
 Retiree coverage might not pay your medical costs during any period in which you were eligible for Medicare but didn't sign up for it.
 When you become eligible for Medicare, you will need to enroll in both Medicare Part A and Part B to get full benefits from your retiree coverage.

 - How does your retiree coverage work with Medicare?
 Get a copy of your plan's benefit booklet, look at the summary plan description provided by your employer or union, or call your employer's benefits administrator.

 - Should you keep your retiree coverage if you qualify for Extra Help paying for Medicare drug coverage?
 If you have limited income and resources, you may qualify for Extra Help, even if you have creditable retiree drug coverage.
 With Extra Help, your drug costs through Medicare may be lower than what you pay with your retiree coverage.